nealbarshes/nealbarshes.github.io/FootInfection/index.md

 4. Maintain mobility through the avoidance of amputation.

 ### Medications:

-S=Statin
+S= | Statin
-A=Aspirin 81mg  & Antibiotic: ceftriaxone 1gm IV q24h.
+A= | Aspirin 81mg  & Antibiotic: ceftriaxone 1gm IV q24h.

+V= | Vitamin C 500mg PO BID
-         Vancomycin only if MRSA nares swab is positive OR if  pre-op. for abscess I&D V=Vitamin C 500mg PO BID
+ | Vancomycin only if MRSA nares swab is positive OR if  pre-op. for abscess I&D
+ |
-E=”Ensure” BID (though Glucerna SR has lowest added sugar)

-T=Tylenol for pain or temperature >100.4F
+E= | ”Ensure” BID (though Glucerna SR has lowest added sugar) T= | Tylenol for pain or temperature >100.4F
-He=Heparin subcutaneous q8h.
+He= | Heparin subcutaneous q8h.
 Do not hold for OR

 L=Lactobacillus 2 caps PO BID
 I=Insulin: 50% of long-acting insulin home dose + sliding scale PRN